DragonRidersUnite/book/src/11-scenes.md

 ## Extra Credit

-- Display a label with the current high score in the title scene so players know what to aim for
+- Display a label with the current high score in the title scene so players know what to aim for.
-- Display the dragon sprite in the title scene to give a player a taste of what they can expect
+- Display the dragon sprite in the title scene to give a player a taste of what they can expect.
 - How could you make it so that the music doesn't start until gameplay starts?
 Or play different music during the title scene?
 - Restarting the game back on the title scene may not be ideal.
 How would you change it so that restarting the game automatically goes to the `gameplay` scene?
-- Allow players to pause the game while in the middle of the gameplay scene
+- Allow players to pause the game while in the middle of the gameplay scene.

 ## Summary